googleforgames/agones/CONTRIBUTING.md

 - Once review has occurred, please rebase your PR down to a single commit.
 This will ensure a nice clean Git history.
 - Finally - *Thanks* for considering submitting code to Agones!

+## Continuous Integration

+Continuous integration is provided by [Google Cloud Container Builder](https://cloud.google.com/container-builder/), through the [cloudbuilder.yaml](./cloudbuild.yaml) file found at the root of the directory.

+Build success/failure with relevant details are pushed automatically to pull requests via the not (yet 😉) opensourced build system.

+See the [Container Builder documentation](https://cloud.google.com/container-builder/docs/) for more details on how to edit and expand the build process.

 ### Additional Resources
 - [How to write a good Git Commit message](https://chris.beams.io/posts/git-commit/)